terezka/elm-charts/README.md

 to pass down only your needs changing the default configuration.

 Also, in my experience, what you would really like from a plotting library is the calculations of the positions and so on, not really the styling.
-Base on this, I've allowed your to pass down a function producing the svg html to use for e.g. the tick (see `myCustomTick` in [the example](https://github.com/terezka/elm-plot/blob/master/examples/PlotExample.elm)).
+Based on this, I've allowed you to pass down a function producing the svg html to use for e.g. the tick (see `myCustomTick` in [the example](https://github.com/terezka/elm-plot/blob/master/examples/PlotExample.elm)).
 There is of course a default as well!

 ## Development